PhilZ-cwm6/truenas_scripts/README.md

 - Decrypting backup files is done with the `-d|--decrypt` option, associated with `-in|--input-file` option
 - Optional decrypting options are `-out|--out-dir` (output directory) and any input file format option `-ssl|-rar|-gpg|-tar`
+- If decryption fails with a default openssl iterations count, script will automatically try the alternative count
+  + supports automatic detection of pre/post pfsense v2.6.x iterations count change
 - See below examples for how to decrypt

 - A password file containing the encryption/decryption password must be used